pmean/build-website/text/07/QualitativeReview.md

 > some of these articles in a separate web page.
 >
 > On the opposite side of the fence are the relativists, those who would
-> offer a conditional \"yes\" to the above question.
+> offer a conditional "yes" to the above question.
 According to the
 > authors, relativists believe that
 >
 > > *assessment criteria are feasible but that distinctive ones are